WGBH/AAPB2/app/views/override/about-the-american-archive.md

 the richest audiovisual source of cultural history in the United States. . . .
-[I]t is still not easy to overstate the immense cultural value of this unique audiovisual legacy, whose loss would symbolize one of the great conflagrations of our age, tantamount to the burning of Alexandria’s library in the age of antiquity.
+[I]t is still not easy to overstate the immense cultural value of this unique audiovisual legacy, whose loss would symbolize one of the great conflagrations of our age, tantamount to the burning of Alexandria's library in the age of antiquity.
 <footer>Television and Video Preservation (1997), a Library of Congress
 report</footer>